Stormwater Regulations Training: Council Chambers, 1:00-3:30pm, Wednesday December 13th, 2017

 Urban stormwater runoff is a major cause of water pollution.

-Prior to urbanization, when rain falls on undeveloped fields and forests, the water is absorbed and filtered by soil and plants.
+Prior to urbanization, when rain fell on undeveloped fields and forests, the water was absorbed and filtered by soil and plants.

-After we build cities and suburbs, rain that falls onto roofs, streets, and parking lots cannot soak into the ground.
+After we built cities and suburbs, rain that fell onto roofs, streets, and parking lots cannot soak into the ground.
 Instead, stormwater drains through storm sewers and is discharged quickly into nearby water bodies.
 Along the way runoff picks up oil, trash, bacteria, and other pollutants.
 More and faster runoff can also cause erosion and flooding in urban streams, causing damage to habitat and property.

 Low Impact Development (LID) is an approach to land development that mimics a site’s natural pattern of runoff.
 LID is a way to slow runoff down, spread it out, and soak it in.

 LID emphasizes retaining trees, reducing impervious surfaces, and allowing runoff to soak into the ground close to where the rain falls.
 Dispersion spreads runoff over landscaped areas to slow it down and spread it out.
 Rain gardens and bioretention are vegetated depressions that allow water to soak into the ground.
 Small underground drywells also allow rain to soak into the ground.
 Small, distributed stormwater facilities slow runoff down and reduce the total amount of runoff that leaves the site.

 Capturing runoff prevents it from collecting pollutants and carrying them to streams and rivers.
 Slowing runoff reduces erosion and flooding.
 LID protects stream habitat and water quality.

 Most stormwater runoff in Kelso is conveyed through a network of pipes, ditches, catch basins and some water quality treatment facilities to the City’s drainage channels and rivers – the Columbia, Cowlitz, and Coweeman.
 This network is called a municipal separate storm sewer system (MS4).